Part 3 of Hidden Gems on Simplifier.net That Make Your FHIR Work Easier

 StructureDefinition layered on top of it.
 The differential component only contains the changes made in that

 Should you add snapshots in the resources inside the package?
 Simplifier currently adds the resources as they are uploaded in the package.
-So if you want them to always be included, for example when you are working with tools that can’t generate them, you can choose a process that always adds them or that includes them prior to package creation.
+If you always want them to be included, for example when you are working with tools that can’t generate them, you can choose a process that always adds them or that includes them prior to package creation.
 Simplifier, however, also provides the option to download a version of the package including all snapshots from any package page.
 It will then generate and add them upon download.

 In most cases, just work with differentials and let the tooling do the work for you!